arielj/vanilla-nested/README.md

   })
 ```
 ## Using Webpacker
-For now, if you want to use this with webpacker, download the .js file*, put in inside `app/javascript` folder and import it on your `application.js` using `import 'vanilla-nested.js'`.
+For now, if you want to use this with webpacker, download the vanilla_nested.js file, put in inside `app/javascript` folder and import it on your `application.js` using `import '../vanilla_nested.js'`.

 # Changes from 1.0.0 to 1.1.0